Toggle mobile menu visibility

 Tax Free Childcare Sign Up

-Working families, including the self-employed, and earning under £100k and at least £167 per week can sign up to receive Tax-Free Childcare.
-For every £8 a parent pays into an online account, the government will add an extra £2, this is a saving of up to £2,000 per child per year (or up to £4,000 per child if disabled).
+Working families, including the self-employed, earning under £100k and at least £167 per week can sign up to receive Tax-Free Childcare.
+For every £8 a parent or carer pays into an online account, the government will add an extra £2, this is a saving of up to £2,000 per child per year (or up to £4,000 if a child has a special educational need and/or disability).

-Tax-Free Childcare can be used with children aged 0-11 (or 0-16 if disabled) meaning that it can be used towards Breakfast, After School and Holiday clubs.
+Tax-Free Childcare can be used with children aged 0-11 (or aged 0-16 if a child has a special educational need and/or disability) meaning that it can be used towards breakfast, after school and holiday clubs.

-Parents using the scheme open an online childcare account which they use to pay you directly for childcare.
+Parents and carers using the scheme need to open an online childcare account which they use to pay the setting directly for childcare.
 Payments work just as they do through an online bank account.
-Each payment is accompanied by a reference number for each child so you can identify their payments.
+Each payment is accompanied by a reference number for each child so the setting can identify their payments.

 Universal Credit Childcare